TIBHannover/lc-open-refine/_episodes/13-looking-up-data.md

 >We could do these one by one, but if we are confident with matches, there is an option to accept all:
 >
 >* Remove all filters/facets from the project so all rows display
->* In the Publisher column use the dropdown menu to choose 'Reconcile->Actions->Match each cell to its best candidate'
+>* In the Publisher column use the dropdown menu to choose 'Reconcile -> Actions -> Match each cell to its best candidate'
 >
 >There are two things that reconciliation can do for you.
 Firstly it gets a standard form of the name or label for the entity.
 Secondly it gets an ID for the entity - in this case a VIAF id.
 This is hidden in the default view, but can be extracted:
 >
->* In the Publisher column use the dropdown menu to choose 'Edit column->Add column based on this column...'
+>* In the Publisher column use the dropdown menu to choose 'Edit column -> Add column based on this column...'
 >* Give the column the name 'VIAF ID'
 >* In the GREL expression box type ```cell.recon.match.id```
 >* This will create a new column that contains the VIAF ID for the matched entity